surajmandal99/animated_portfolio_app/README.md

 A new Flutter project.

-#  Just a simple Portfolio App with the links ✔️
+#  Just a simple Portfolio App which is responsible for multi platform  with some color animation in the background 🖖
+#  Flutter Portfolio with awesome animation 📲

              👇